syncfusion-content/javascript-docs/js/Grid/Paging.md

 ---
 layout: post
-title: Paging with Grid widget for Syncfusion Essential JS
+title: Paging in JavaScript Grid control | Syncfusion
-description: How to enable paging and its functionalites.
+description: Learn about paging support in Syncfusion Essential JavaScript Grid control, its elements and more.
 platform: js
 control: Grid
 documentation: ug
 api: /api/js/ejgrid
 ---
-# Paging
+# Paging in JavaScript Grid

 You can display the Grid records in paged view, by setting [`allowPaging`](https://help.syncfusion.com/api/js/ejgrid#members:allowpaging "allowPaging") property as `true`.